-In this unit we are going know the various kinds of motives and the function of motives, We are going to discuss the various theories of motivation.
-This unit also gives us information about the role failure and success, Praise and blame and rewards and punishments in the classroom context.
+In this unit, we are going to know the various kinds of motives and the function of motives.
+We are also going to discuss the various theories of motivation.
+This unit also gives us information about the role of failure and success in the classroom context.